simoneatt11/simoneatt11.github.io/_posts/2023-11-15-TubulinPyMol.md

 ![Tubulin](../images/Tub20231115.png)

+"""
+wip
-At the end of this post you can also find a script that can automatically take your PDB file and generate the high-quality image you may need.
+At the end of this post you will also find a script that can automatically take your PDB file and generate the high-quality image you may need.

 ---
 ### Useful links